cjams/xue/README.md

   - Install [zadig](https://zadig.akeo.ie)
   - Run zadig as admin
   - Click 'Device' -> 'Create New Device'
-  - Enter 'Xue DbC Driver' in the top text box
+  - Enter 'Xue DbC Device' in the top text box
   - Enter '1D6B' in the left text box of USB ID
   - Enter '0010' in the middle text box of USB ID
   - Click 'Install Driver'